bforsbe/OccuPy/README.md

 $ occupy --version
 OccuPy: 0.1.5rc4.dev1+gfa0f2e9.d20220905
 ```
-For development use, you can also use it as a python module.
+For development use, you can also import it as a python module.

 [//]: # (but the tools and functions are available from within a python environment as well &#40;but this is not intended use )